 d) Men’s dress shirts that have a tailored hem and are designed to be untucked may be worn un-tucked.

-e) Hats are not permitted to be worn in the Clubhouse.
+e) Hats are not permitted to be worn by men in the Clubhouse.

 Cell Phone Usage